What is the difference between the Aramaic and the Arabic?

 Aramaic Language

-Aramaic is a Semitic language once the lingua franca of the Middle East.
+Aramaic is a Semitic language that was once the lingua franca of the Middle East.
 It is a Canaanite language related to Hebrew and Phoenician.
 In the 7th century AD, Aramaic stopped being the essential language in the Middle East.
 Aramaic was the official language of the Persian Empire and was used as a liturgical language by Jews and Christians.
 The Arabic language began to replace Aramaic in the 7th century, but Aramaic is still spoken by some people in Syria, Iraq, and Turkey.
 The languages are very similar and are part of the Indo-European language family.
 Modern Arabic evolved from old Arabic, which you call classical Arabic.
 However, they have different accents and grammar structures.

 aramaic and arabic